 Inside: Make counting fun with this preschool spring math activity.
 Create flowers using popsicle sticks and count them as they are pressed into foam blocks.
 Hands on fun!

 And yes, those are the very same silk flowers.
-I had leftovers in our storage box that were just waiting to be used!
+I had leftovers in our spring theme storage box that were just waiting to be used!

 Easy Preschool Spring Math Activity with Flowers